the 4th African Bioacoustics Community Conference

 hosted by Jennifer Miksis-Olds, University of New Hampshire, USA

 Making Ambient Noise Trends Accessible (MANTA) software is a tool for the community to enable comparisons between soundscapes and identification of ambient sound trends required by stakeholders.
 MANTA enhances the value of individual datasets by assisting users in creating thorough calibration metadata and internationally recommended products comparable over time and space to ultimately assess ocean sound at any desired scale up to a global level.
-The software package combines of two applications: MANTA Metadata App, which allows users to specify information about their recordings, and MANTA Data Mining App, which applies that information to acoustic recordings to produce consistently processed, calibrated time series products of sound pressure levels in hybrid millidecade bands.
-MANTA data product size and formats enable easy and compact transfer and archiving among researchers and programs, allowing data to be further averaged and explored to address user-specified questions.
-The goal of this workshop is to introduce MANTA and to run MANTA on your own dataset.
+Dr Miksis-Olds took workshop participants through the theory behind the software package which combines of two applications: MANTA Metadata App and MANTA Data Mining App.
+Once participants were briefed on the theory, they were taken through the application using example data to get a feel of the software.
+Participants were encouraged to use their own data in the MANTA app.
+Dr. Miksis-Olds was able to help troubleshoot any issues that the in-person delegates were experiencing.
+The workshop was incredibly informative and a great introduction to a useful and powerful acoustics data analytical program.

 Bioacoustics Beyond Biology Special Session

 Science and art are not mutually exclusive, they can blend together in ways that make both easier to understand and connect with.
-As part of the 4th African Bioacoustics Community Conference, we will be hosting a special session dedicated to exploring the idea of Art and Science telling each other's stories.
+As part of the 4th African Bioacoustics Community Conference, we hosting an artistic special session dedicated to exploring the idea of Art and Science telling each other's stories.
+Presentations Claire Homewood (CareCreative), Caitlin Mkhsibe, and Sarah Woodward were given in to the delegates as they expressed their use of

 Claire Homewood